Random Popular Matchings with Incomplete Preference Lists: Introduction

-The concept of popularity of a matching was first introduced by Gardenfors \cite{gardenfors} in the context of the stable marriage problem.
+The concept of popularity of a matching was first introduced by Gardenfors \cite{gardenfors} in the context of the \textit{Stable Marriage Problem}.
 Abraham et al. \cite{abraham} presented the first polynomial time algorithm to find a popular matching in a given instance, or to report that none exists.
-The algorithm runs in $O(m+n)$ time when the preference lists contain no ties, and in $O(m\sqrt n)$ time when the preference lists contain ties.
-Later, Mestre \cite{mestre} generalized the algorithm to find a popular matching in the case that people are given different voting weights.
-That algorithm runs in $O(m+n)$ time when ties are not allowed, and in $O(\min(k\sqrt{n},n)m)$ time when ties are allowed, where $k$ is the number of distinct weights.
-A variant of this problem known as the capacitated house allocation problem allows an item to be matched with more than one person.
-Manlove and Sng \cite{manlove} presented an algorithm to determine whether a popular matching exists in this setting.
-The algorithm runs in $O(\sqrt C n + L)$ time when ties are not allowed, and in $O((\sqrt C + n)L)$ time when ties are allowed, where $C$ is the total capacity and $L$ is the total length of people's preference lists.
-The notion of a popular matching also applies when the preference lists are two-sided (matching people with people), both in the bipartite graph (marriage problem) and non-bipartite graph (roommates problem).
-Bir\'{o} et al. \cite{biro} developed an algorithm to test popularity of a matching in these two settings and proved that determining whether a popular matching exists in these settings is an NP-hard problem when ties are allowed.
+Later, Mestre \cite{mestre} generalized that algorithm to the case where people are given different voting weights.
+Manlove and Sng \cite{manlove} presented an algorithm to determine whether a popular matching exists in a setting known as the \textit{Capacitated House Allocation Problem}, which allows an item to be matched with more than one person.
+The notion of popularity also applies when the preference lists are two-sided (matching people with people), both in a bipartite graph (\textit{Marriage Problem}) and general graph (\textit{Roommates Problem}).
+Bir\'{o} et al. \cite{biro} developed an algorithm to test popularity of a matching in these two settings, and proved that determining whether a popular matching exists in these settings is NP-hard when ties are allowed.

-While a popular matching does not always exist, McCutchen \cite{mccutchen} introduced two measures of the \textit{unpopularity} of a matching, the unpopularity factor and the unpopularity margin, and showed that the problem of finding a matching that minimizes either measure is an NP-hard problem.
+While a popular matching does not always exist, McCutchen \cite{mccutchen} introduced two measures of ``unpopularity" of a matching, the \textit{unpopularity factor} and the \textit{unpopularity margin}, and showed that finding a matching that minimizes either measure is NP-hard.
 Huang et al. \cite{huang} later gave algorithms to find a matching with bounded values of these measures in certain instances.
 Kavitha et al. \cite{kavitha} introduced the concept of a \textit{mixed matching}, which is a probability distribution over matchings, and proved that a mixed matching that is popular always exists.